gatsbyjs/gatsby/docs/docs/reference/release-notes/migrating-from-v2-to-v3.md

 ## Using `fs` in SSR

-Gatsby v3 introduce incremental builds for HTML generation.
-For this feature to work correctly Gatsby needs to track all inputs used to generate HTML file.
-Arbitrary code execution in `gatsby-ssr.js` files allow usage of `fs` module which is marked as unsafe and result in disabling of this feature.
-To migrate you can use `import` instead of `fs`:
+Gatsby v3 introduces incremental builds for HTML generation.
+For this feature to work correctly, Gatsby needs to track all inputs used to generate HTML file.
+Arbitrary code execution in `gatsby-ssr.js` files allow usage of `fs` module, which is marked as unsafe and results in disabling of this feature.
+To migrate, you can use `import` instead of `fs`:

 ```diff:title=gatsby-ssr.js
 import * as React from "react"